 And blessed be God Most High, Who has delivered your enemies into your hand."
 He gave him a tenth of all.Genesis 14:20(NASB)

-We also read that Melchizedek, king of Salem came out to greet Abram and brought him bread and wine - the very symbols of our great Christian faith, which we take and eat and drink in remembrance of Christ...
-Who died for our sin and is risen from the dead and is coming again to take us to be with Himself.
+We also read that Melchizedek, king of Salem, came out to greet Abram and brought him bread and wine - the very symbols of our great Christian faith, which we take and eat and drink in remembrance of Christ Who died for our sin, is risen from the dead, and is coming again to take us to be with Himself.
 Melchizedek was not only named king of righteousness and king of peace, but he was also priest of God Most High.

-The blessing that Abram received from Melchizedek, the royal-priest of God, holds deep. spiritual significance.
-Although Abram would soon be renamed Abraham and become the great father of faith and renown patriarch of Israel - through whom the priestly line of Aaron would come... the greater blessed the lesser.
-Melchizedek blessed Abram.. demonstrating the superiority of the Melchizedek priesthood in comparison with the Aaronic priesthood... which would come through Abram's offspring.
+The blessing that Abram received from Melchizedek, the royal-priest of God, holds deep spiritual significance.
+Although Abram would soon be renamed Abraham and become the great father of faith and renowned patriarch of Israel - through whom the priestly line of Aaron would come - the greater blessed the lesser.
+Melchizedek blessed Abram, demonstrating the superiority of the Melchizedek priesthood in comparison with the Aaronic priesthood which would come through Abram's offspring.

-Heavenly Father, thank You for the many lessons that we learn from Your word and the many precious promises that are "yes" and "amen" in Christ Jesus our Lord.
-We praise and thank You for Your precious promise to deliver us from all our enemies.
+Heavenly Father, thank You for the many lessons that we learn from Your Word and the many precious promises that are 'yes' and 'amen' in Christ Jesus our Lord.
+I praise and thank You for Your precious promise to deliver us from all our enemies.
 Thank You that like Abram our faith in Christ is credited as righteousness and that in Him we have been declared righteous in Your sight.
-May my life become a sacrifice of prayer and praise for all You goodness and grace to me and to all men - this I ask in Jesus; name, AMEN.
+May my life become a sacrifice of prayer and praise for all You goodness and grace to me and to all men.
+This I ask in Jesus' name, AMEN.